 - If you're not a U.S. citizen: At or beyond age 65, you can apply for Medicare during a seven-month individual enrollment period that ends three months after the month in which you have both established legal residency and lived in the United States for five years.
-If you have been married longer than one year to a U.S. citizen or legal resident who has worked and paid Medicare taxes for long enough, you may qualify for Medicare on your spouse's work record.
+But if you have been married longer than one year to a U.S. citizen or legal resident who is at least age 62 and has worked and paid Medicare taxes for long enough, you may qualify for Medicare on your spouse's work record without having lived in the U.S. for five years.
 See related article "Medicare Entitlement for Foreign Spouses."

-- If you are living outside the United States when you turn 65, you're in a Catch-22 situation.
+- If you are living outside the United States when you turn 65 and not working, you're in a Catch-22 situation.
 You can either:

 Enroll in Part B during your initial enrollment period (IEP) and pay monthly premiums — even though Medicare does not cover medical services overseas; or

-- If you are in prison when you turn 65, it's the same Catch-22 situation.
-You are expected to enroll in Part B and pay premiums while incarcerated, even if you have no income, or face the same consequences as above on your release.
+- If you are in prison when you turn 65, it's another Catch-22 situation.
+You are expected to enroll in Part B and pay premiums while incarcerated, even if you have no income, or face late penalties and possibly delayed coverage on your release.